astronomer/docs/astro/reporting-dash-exports.md

 ## Download reporting data

-1. To view Astro reporting dashboards, click your Workspace name in the upper left corner of the Cloud UI, click **Organization Settings**, and then click **Dashboards**.
+1. To view Astro reporting dashboards, click your Workspace name in the upper left corner of the Astro UI, click **Organization Settings**, and then click **Dashboards**.
 You can also access this page directly at [https://cloud.astronomer.io/dashboards](https://cloud.astronomer.io/dashboards).
 2. Open the **Export** menu.
 <img src={require("../static/img/docs/dash-open-menu.png").default} alt="Expand the menu to view all options for downloading data, emailing data, scheduling a data export, and setting up a data alert." style={{ width: "60%", maxWidth: "400px", height: "auto" }} />